-In 1795, Cather Ann “Katie” Sheets was born to Mary Shearer and her husband Reverend Andrew Sheets – a preacher in the Church of the Brethren in North Carolina.
+In 1795, Catherine Ann “Katie” Sheets was born to Mary Shearer and her husband Reverend Andrew Sheets – a preacher in the Church of the Brethren in North Carolina.
 Katie was described as shy, but very pretty.
-She could have had her pick of any man in the area, but she chose Absolum Bower, a well to do miller in the area.
-Absolum was married.
+She could have had her pick of any man in the area, but she chose Absalom (or Absolum) Bower, a well to do miller in the area.
+However, Absalom was married.

-Absolum was also attracted to Katie and they began seeing one another.
-Absolum's wife, Susannah Koontz Bower, knew of the affair, but he refused to stop seeing Katie.
+Absalom was also attracted to Katie and they began seeing one another.
+Absalom's wife, Susannah Koontz Bower, knew of the affair, but he refused to stop seeing Katie.
 Eventually, Susannah gave up and simply accepted the arrangement (or so they say).
-However, because Katie refused to stop seeing Absolum, her father – and her mother - completely disowned her.
+However, because Katie refused to stop seeing Absalom, her father – and her mother - completely disowned her.

 The life of Katie Sheets living and raising her children in the cave was chronicled by Reverend Clayton B Miller, who was a minister of the Church of the Brethern.
 And, this information can be found at the genealogy department of the West Jefferson, Ashe County Library.